starfishlover62/RedditSearch/README.md

 # Issues:

 * scroll.py Tooltip class does not have proper spacing.
 It does not account for blank lines between rows
-* Does not fully check that config is proper
-* Doesn't handle banned, quarantined, private, or nonexistent subreddits
 * Search creation UI is subpar